eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

 bindgen-->release-->publish;
 ```

+1. `sharedlibs` - It generates the C shared library the bindings need to import for both, MacOs and Linux.
+It leaves its output at `lib/shared_libs` .
+Its needed as pre-requisites...
+TBD.

-1. `bindgen` - It accepts a comma separated list of target `languages` .
-This command calls all the needed UniFFI machinery for generating the language bindings.
+2. `bindgen` - It accepts a comma separated list of target `languages` .
+This command calls all the needed UniFFI machinery for generating each language bindings.
 It invokes the UniFFI tools under the hood, passing [our desired values](./../uniffi-bindgen/uniffi.toml) by default.
-The outcome of this command is the lib/bindings git ignored folder, which contains the bindings.
-It also generates the C shared library the bindings need to import.
 The outcome of executing this command is a folder at `lib/bindings` , with a subfolder per each language that holds per language necessary files.

-2. `release` - This command has a subcommand per each target language.
+3. `release` - This command has a subcommand per each target language.
 It normally accepts a `version` argument among others (see help for more information).
 This command **doesn't push the artifacts yet**.
 It only prepares them by using a little, in house [project template system](./templates/).
 Such system has predefined projects structures for the different languages, which later are parametrized with a text template engine.
 It also copies the needed files from the previous command outcome at lib/bindings.
 The outcome of this command is placed at the `lib/packages` git ignored folder, with a subfolder per each language.
 It contains the packages ready to be published.
 This **packages are also automatically tested against little sample applications**.
 Such [sample applications](./templates/) just import the artifact as an user would do,  exercising the application code in way that checks that the entire import chain/dynamic library loading is not broken.

     At the end of this command execution, and per language, we should see something like: